hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 ### <a name="agent_check_update"></a> /v1/agent/check/update/\<checkId\>

 This endpoint is used with a check that is of the [TTL type](/docs/agent/checks.html).
-When this endpoint is accessed with a PUT, the status and output of the check are updated and the TTL clock is reset.
+When this endpoint is accessed with a `PUT`, the status and output of the check are updated and the TTL clock is reset.

 This endpoint expects a JSON request body to be put.
 The request body must look like: